cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 #### Create a Claim Mapping

-In order to properly map users in your SSO system to the cloud.gov SAML identifier, you may need to create a claim policy.
-If this is the case, you will need to take these steps for each of the cloud.gov environments.
+In order to properly map users in your SSO system to the Cloud.gov SAML identifier, you may need to create a claim policy.
+If this is the case, you will need to take these steps for each of the Cloud.gov environments.

-1. Select the cloud.gov relying party trust.
+1. Select the Cloud.gov relying party trust.
 1. Right-click > Edit Claim Issuance Policy
 1. Add Rule
 1. You can name the rule whatever is easiest to understand, we recommend something similar to *Transform NameID to Email* so it's clear.